West Coast Trail: Hike of a lifetime

 West Coast Trail Pre-Hike Briefings:

 Before your hike, you must attend a briefing at Gordon River, Pachena Bay, or Balaats’adt (Nitinaht Village).
-Parks Canada staff will provide information about current issues and trail conditions, as well as issue West Coast Trail Backcountry Use permits or West Coast Trail Day Use permits.
+Parks Canada staff will provide information about current issues and trail conditions, as well as issue West Coast Trail Backcountry Use permits.
 National Park Entry Fees and any other additional fees will be collected.

 Please bring your reservation confirmation information to the briefing.